-We will ensure that any disclosure made for this purpose is proportionate, considers your right to privacy and is dealt with fairly and lawfully in accordance with the Data Protection Principles of the Data Protection Act 1998.
+We will ensure that any disclosure made for this purpose is proportionate, considers your right to privacy and is dealt with fairly and lawfully.

-The Data Protection Act 1998 regulates the use of “personal data”, which is essentially any information, whether kept in computer or paper files, about identifiable, living individuals.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 regulates the use of “personal data”, which is essentially any information, whether kept in computer or paper files, about identifiable, living individuals.
 As a “data controller” under the Act, the Commission must comply with its requirements.

-Subject access is one of the main rights of the Data Protection Act 1998.
+Subject access is one of the main rights of data protection legislation.
 It gives people the right to access their personal information.

 This means that an individual can ask the Commission to tell them about any personal information we hold about them, and to provide them with a copy of that information.
 This is known as a subject access request.

-Once we receive a subject access request, we must reply, in writing, within 40 calendar days.
+Once we receive a subject access request, we must reply, in writing, within one calendar month.
 In our reply, we must confirm whether or not we hold the information and either provide the information requested or explain why it is not being provided.

-The UK Information Commissioner's Office (ICO) enforces and oversees the the Data Protection Act.
+The UK Information Commissioner's Office (ICO) enforces and oversees data protection legislation.
 Further information about the Act, including how to make a subject access request, is available on the ICO's website: www.ico.org.uk.

 To submit a subject access request to the Commission, please make your request in writing to the Commission's Freedom of Information Officer using the contact details below:

 Charity Commission for Northern Ireland,